Mursel0/Astronomy-quiz/README.md

 A multiple choice quiz game about space and astronomy, built with Python.

 ## Features
-- 4 astronomy questions
+- 6 astronomy questions
+- Random question order every time
 - Multiple choice (a/b/c/d)
 - Score tracking
-- Correct/Wrong feedback

-## Questions Cover
-- Black holes
-- The Milky Way galaxy
-- Event horizon
-- Stars and their life cycles
+- Shows correct answer if wrong
+- Success percentage at the end

 ## How to Run
 1. Install Python